Frequently Asked Questions

 • Move them to a cool, shaded area

-• Offer water
+• Offer fresh water

 • Gently cool them

-• Seek veterinary care
+• Seek veterinary care i

 • Absorbent gauze pads